Worksheet: Human Defences Against Disease

 - AThe stomach produces antibiotics to break down and destroy any bacterial pathogens.

-- BThe stomach compresses after eating to squash and kill any pathogens.
+- CThe stomach compresses after eating to squash and kill any pathogens.

-- CThe stomach contains acid that kills pathogens that have contaminated any food or drink a person consumes.
+- DThe stomach contains acid that kills pathogens that have contaminated any food or drink a person consumes.

 - EThe stomach is lined with hairs that produce enzymes to break down pathogens.